 If we become concerned that your child has been frequently late or absent, Ms O’Donnell (our attendance officer) will contact parents and may arrange a visit to the family home.
+Poor attendance may also result in parents being invited to a meeting with Ms O’Donnell and Miss Howard.

 I’m sure that you will agree that children can only achieve their potential by attending school regularly.